How to Copy a Site in SharePoint Online using PowerShell?

 Step 1: Get the Source Site Schema XML

-Create your site using the SharePoint UI, do the necessary customization.
-Once the site is ready to use as a template, Connect to the source site and get the site schema in XML format using Get-PnPSiteTemplate cmdlet.
+Create your site using the SharePoint UI, and do the necessary customization.
+Once the site is ready to use as a template, connect to the source site and get the site schema in XML format using the Get-PnPSiteTemplate cmdlet.

 #Set variables